nickylogan/ICRS/README.md

 ### Model training + test

 The prediction model is trained using a variant of Support Vector Machine (SVM) called Support Vector Regression (SVR).
+Its parameters are tuned using GridSearch.
+Full explanation can be seen [here](docs/model.md)

 ### Frontend development using Dash